Parents tell us...

 Learn about specific conditions/diagnoses

 If your child has recently been diagnosed with a special health or genetic condition, information is critical.
-Identify the best types of internet sites to research your child's condition.
-We recommend choosing sites that end in .edu, .gov, or .org.
+In order to identify the most reliable internet sites to research your child's condition, we recommend choosing sites that end in .edu, .gov, or .org.
 Learn more about finding trustworthy websites at Trust it or Trash It? and the OR F2F HIC tip sheet Finding Good Information.

 Below are some trustworthy websites for information about hundreds of medical conditions.
 If you are unable to find your child's specific condition, we may be able to help.
 Call the OR F2F HIC 855-323-6744.

 National Organization for Rare Disorders: Rare disease information

 Genetic and Rare Diseases Information Center: Condition Search Engine